Aerial warfare during Operation Barbarossa: Luftflotte 1

-Supporting Army Group North's advance on Leningrad was supported by Fliegerkorps I. Advancing from East Prussia it was to support the German Sixteenth Army, German Eighteenth Army and Fourth Panzer Army on the left of the Army Group's flank.
+Army Group North's advance on Leningrad was supported by Fliegerkorps I. Advancing from East Prussia it was to support the German Sixteenth Army, German Eighteenth Army and Fourth Panzer Army on the left of the Army Group's flank.
 Richthofen supported the Third Panzer Army on the right.
 The Luftwaffe's front was only 125 miles long, but stretched 528 miles deep.
 It was also assigned to dealing with the Soviet Baltic Sea Fleet.

 Under Alfred Keller, the Luftwaffe contained K.Gr.z.b.V.
 106, a transport unit with Junkers Ju 52s and Dornier Do 217 for its command headquarters.
 Helmuth Förster and Fliegerkorps I, was equipped with Staffeln from Jagdgeschwader 53 (JG 53, Fighter Wing), all of Jagdgeschwader 54 (JG 54), Kampfgeschwader 1 (KG 1, Bomber Wing 1), Kampfgeschwader 76 (KG 76) and Kampfgeschwader 77 (KG 77).
 Fliegerführer Ostsee (Flying Leader East Sea) under the command of Wolfgang von Wild, operated Ju 88s and Heinkel He 115 and Heinkel He 59 floatplanes.
 Luftgaukommando I, under Richard Putzier was the Luftflotten reserve.